delabassee/java-lab/lab11-jlink.md

 `jdeps Test.class`

 You can see that in this case only the `java.base` module is required.
-You can now create a custom runtime by passing to `jlink` the target location of the custom runtime and the list of module(s) to include in it.
+Using this information, you can create a custom runtime by passing to `jlink` the target location of the custom runtime and the list of module(s) to include in it.

 ```
 jlink --output custom-runtime --add-modules java.base